 - IEEE WIE Inspiring Student Member of the Year Award in 2013.

-- Full PhD Scholarship from CEET (Centre of Energy-Effiecnt Telecomuunications) from 2011 to 2015(CEET was an industry-academic research centre with Alcatel-Lucent (now Nokia), Bell Labs and the University of Melbourne).
+- Full PhD Scholarship from CEET (2011-2015).
+CEET was an industry-academic research centre with Alcatel-Lucent, Bell Labs and the University of Melbourne.